Make Your Street More Flood Prepared

 catchment to coast logo

-Get involved with the fantastic Catchment to Coast project!
-If you live in Southend-on-Sea or Thurrock, you may be eligible for a free rainwater capture device.
-We're helping residents in parts of Westcliff-on-Sea and Stanford-le-Hope capture rainwater by providing free rainwater capture devices - more information on what's on offer is below.
+If you live in Southend-on-Sea, you may be eligible for a free rainwater capture device.
+We're helping residents in parts of Westcliff-on-Sea capture rainwater by installing free rainwater capture devices (like water butts and rainplanters).

 Find out if you're eligible for a FREE rainwater capture device!